zedapp/manual/dev/index.md

 Zed consists of two parts:

 1. The Zed Chrome application
-2. The Zed client/server binary (for editing remote files)
+2. The zedrem client/server binary (for editing remote files)

 Chrome App
 ----------